techidaily/site/source/_posts/inside-look-unearth-googles-surprising-tributes-to-classic-cinema-and-television-masterpieces.md

 ![The Google search results for 'war in Ba Sing Se'](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/07/the-google-search-results-for-war-in-ba-sing-se.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4YCkNXJjC3c?si=9Tn8KiqKGTZi1o7E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  This is a callback to when Team Avatar traveled to the Earth Kingdom to get help in the war against the Fire Nation–only to discover that the people there had been brainwashed into believing that there was no war.
 The phrase "there is no war in Ba Sing Se" was used when brainwashing characters, which leads me to wonder: is Google part of the Ba Sing Se conspiracy?

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zXUt81WsQpI?si=W3DKIAsa2-qbGadJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  Fill up Your Coin Purse With “Super Mario Bros”